• As low as $190/Night

 Space

-Handsomely-appointed, historical home, freshly refreshed.
+Elegantly-appointed, historical home, newly refreshed.
 Home is a duplex, this unit is on the main level.
 The front, enormous bedroom has 2 queen beds and a constructed-in desk, fireplace and TV.
 The rear bedroom has a king size bed, fireplace and TV and direct access to the full bathroom.
 The parlor has a pull-out couch and TV.

 Neighborhood overview